polterguy/polterguy.github.io/tutorials/auth-internals/index.md

 side, but most of it can be done by correctly configuring Magic.
 This allows you to automatically authenticate your users, but only from within your LAN, implying that a user that is already logged on to your Windows network, can _automatically_ authenticate towards Magic _without_ providing his username or password.

-**Notice** - All changes required to make Windows authentication from above working also applies for this mechanism, implying you'll have to pull in the _"magic.lambda.ad-auth"_ NuGet package, you'll have to setup the configuration parts from above, but in addition to these steps, you also have to make sure you _turn on_ automatic authentication in Magic by changing the `auto-auth` configuration key and set its value to `auth.ad.get-username`.
-In addition this feature also requires that you turn _on_ CORS for your frontend domains, wanting to use this feature.
+All changes required to make Windows authentication from above working also applies for this mechanism, implying you'll have to pull in the _"magic.lambda.ad-auth"_ NuGet package, you'll have to setup the configuration parts from above - But in addition to these steps, you also have to make sure you _turn on_ automatic authentication in Magic by changing the `auto-auth` configuration key and set its value to `auth.ad.get-username`.
+In addition this feature also requires that you turn _on_ CORS for your frontend domains needing to use this feature.
 Hence, if you intend to use this from e.g. two domains that are as follows _"dashboard.acme.com"_ and _"babelfish.acme.com"_, you'll have to instruct Magic to allow for sending credentials back and forth between your Magic backend and these two domains.
 The latter can be done by changing the _"magic.frontend.urls"_ and applying all